Mixed martial arts: Clinch-fighting

-Wrestlers and Judoka may use clinch fighting as a way to neutralize the superior striking skills of a stand-up fighter to prevent takedowns or throws by a superior ground fighter.
-Ronda Rousey, with her Judo background, is considered a master at initiating throws from the clinch to set up armbars.
+Wrestlers and judoka may use clinch fighting as a way to neutralize the superior striking skills of a stand-up fighter to prevent takedowns or throws by a superior ground fighter.
+Ronda Rousey, with her judo background, is considered a master at initiating throws from the clinch to set up armbars.

 The clinch or "plum" of a Muay Thai fighter is often used to improve the accuracy of knees and elbows by physically controlling the position of the opponent.
 Anderson Silva is well known for his devastating Muay Thai clinch.
-He defeated UFC middle weight champion Rich Franklin using the Muay Thai clinch and kneeing Franklin repeatedly to the body and face – breaking Franklin's nose.
+He defeated UFC middle weight champion Rich Franklin using the Muay Thai clinch and kneeing Franklin repeatedly to the body and face—breaking Franklin's nose.
 In their rematch Silva repeated this and won again.

 Other fighters may use the clinch to push their opponent against the cage or ropes, where they can effectively control their opponent's movement and restrict mobility while striking them with punches to the body or stomps also known as dirty boxing or "Wall and Maul".
-Randy Couture used his Greco Roman wrestling background to popularize this style en route to six title reigns in the Ultimate Fighting Championship.
+Randy Couture used his Greco-Roman wrestling background to popularize this style en route to six title reigns in the UFC.

-Score oriented fighting
+Score-oriented fighting

-Especially used by fighters with strong wrestling background when facing a highly skilled grappler, or by wrestlers who prefer stand-up fights.
+Score-oriented fighting is a style that is based around trying to win through outscoring their opponent and winning a decision.
 Usually fighters who adopt this strategy use takedowns only for scoring, allowing the adversary to stand up and continue the fight.
 They also want to land clear strikes and control the octagon.
-In order to win the fight by decision all score oriented fighters have to have strong defensive techniques and avoid takedowns.
+In order to win the fight by decision, all score oriented fighters have to have strong defensive techniques and avoid takedowns.

 In general, fighters who cannot win fights through lightning offense, or are more suited to win fights in the later rounds or via decision are commonly known as grinders.
-Grinders aim to shut down their opponent's game plan and chip away at them via clinching, smothering and ground-and-pound for most of the rounds.
-Prominent examples of grinders are Pat Healy, Chael Sonnen, and Colby Covington.
+Grinders aim to shut down their opponent's game plan and chip away at them via light strikes, clinching, smothering and ground-and-pound for most of the rounds.
+Prominent examples of grinders are Sean Strickland, who has a very defensive and stand-up striking focused style, and Merab Dvalishvili who has a very aggressive, wrestling focused style.